DarkTime75/typescript-discord/README.md

     "#locales/*": "./locales/*"
   }
 ```
-- To deploy your slash commands to discord, run `npm run commands:deploy`
+- To deploy your slash commands, run `npm run commands:deploy`
 - Run `npm start` to run the bot